Penn Relays: Growth of the meet

 At the 1911 Penn Relay Carnival, the college and high school championship events became known as the "Championship of America" races.
 Ten years later the NCAA hosted the first college championship meet, but before then the Penn Relays was thought to be the national championship meet.
 In 1914, Oxford University turned the Penn Relay Carnival into an international event, becoming the first team outside of the United States to compete.
 That year Oxford won the 4-mile relay.
 The 1915 Penn Relay Carnival took place over two days instead of one as in the years before.
 That same year the sprint medley relay (200m, 200m, 400m, 800m) and the distance medley relay (1200m, 400m, 800m, 1600m) were added to the meet.

 At the 1926 Carnival the championship event of the shuttle hurdle relay was added to the Penn Relays events at the suggestion of Lord Burghley, the UK's Olympic hurdler.
 Around that same time, the loudspeaker was added to the stadium which helped inform the spectators of the events on the track.
 Before the loudspeaker, announcers used megaphones to inform spectators.

 In an effort to gain more participants in the relays, six new lanes were added to the inside of the track.
-This renovation allowed for more athletes to compete in the spinning events.
+This renovation allowed for more athletes to compete in the sprinting events.
 That same year the northwest corner of the stadium, previously used as the finishing chute, was now used for the paddock area, where athletes were lined up and organized before their race.
 In the 1950s the schedule of events was changed so that the more popular events were run on Saturday afternoon.

 The Carnival continued to grow as the years went on.
 In 1956, the number of spectators reached over 35,000 people for the first time and 4,000 athletes competed.
 Then in 1958, 43,618 people attended the meet.
 In 1962 women competed for the first time in the 100-yard dash.
 Two years later the high school girls 440-yard relays was added to the carnival.
 That same year Jamaican high schools started to compete in the meet.